-Gasworks presents the first institutional solo exhibition by London-based artist Kudzanai-Violet Hwami.
-Her paintings are both a celebration of the black body and a critical examination of its conditions of representation, raising questions about gender, sexuality, ancestry and spirituality.
-Departing from her own experiences of geographical dislocation and displacement, Hwami’s intensely pigmented paintings recombine visual fragments from a myriad of sources, including images found online and haunting family photographs, so that past and present collapse into afro-futuristic visions.
+Gasworks presents (15,952km) via Trans-Sahara Hwy N1, the first institutional solo exhibition by London-based artist Kudzanai-Violet Hwami.
+Born in Zimbabwe, Hwami left her homeland at the age of nine amidst political turmoil.
+Drawing on personal experiences of geographical dislocation and displacement, her intensely pigmented paintings combine visual fragments from a myriad of sources such as online images and haunting family photographs, which collapse past and present into bold afro-futuristic visions.

 While memories and visions of childhood in Zimbabwe have dominated her work to date, Gasworks’ exhibition bears testimony to her desire to reconnect with her country of origin, combining found images with pictures taken during a recent visit that forced her to confront her romantic notions of belonging and rootedness.

 Looking for a way to immerse herself in present day Zimbabwe, Hwami spent a month at Dzimbanhete, an artist run space in the outskirts of Harare, and lived with a traditional healer.
 However, instead of gaining the spiritual connection she was seeking, this experience made her feel removed and 'othered’ by the inability to fully embed herself in the context she calls home.